michaelcohen716/synthetix-community/docs/claiming-rewards.md

 As of February 2020, the vast majority of traders on Synthetix are long `sETH` and `sBTC`, synthetic ether and bitcoin.
 There's a section called `Synths Distribution` on the <a href="https://dashboard.synthetix.io/" class="link" target="_blank">Synthetix Dashboard</a> with up-to-date stats on positioning.

-A common strategy to keep `C-RATIO` fairly stable is to use the sUSD you've minted to mirror the global positioning of traders.
-Your debt will increase if the portfolio does well, but your synth value will increase in constant terms, protecting your `C-RATIO`.
+A common strategy to keep your positioning fairly stable is to use the sUSD you've minted to mirror the global positioning of traders.
+Your debt will increase if the portfolio does well, but your synth value will increase in constant terms, protecting your positioning.
+You may have to burn some synths to restore your C-RATIO, but you won't be at economic loss.

 If a staker mints sUSD and doesn't trade it, they are effectively short the global portfolio, because they're exposed to an increase in global debt without a potential increase in synth holdings.
 There's nothing wrong with this market positioning, but some beginner stakers don't realize that they're exposed to the global portfolio.